Eomys/pyleecan-doc/Tests_Turorials/how.to.use.markers.md

 * GMSH : test using GMSH
 * etc...

 The complete list is available in the file __pyleecan/pytest.ini__.
-If one wants to create some, he'll have to write them in this file.
+To create a new marker, please add it in this file.

-__Please notice__ : To do a rapid check of the test in pyleccan, the "long" marker should be excluded when the test are running :
+__Please note__: To do a rapid check of the tests in pyleccan, the "long" marker should be excluded when the test are running:

 ```
 pytest -m "not long"
 ```

-## Go Further
+## To go Further

-Pytest allow to parametrize tests.
+Pytest allows to parametrize tests.
 [Here is a another tutorial.](https://github.com/Eomys/pyleecan-doc/blob/master/Tests_Turorials/how.to.parametrize.md)